 First-party bike insurance from Bajaj General Insurance covers your bike’s damage.
 Include add-ons like zero depreciation and consumables, to remove depreciation and extra costs.
 You pay a small premium but avoid big repair bills.

 In contrast to a first-party cover, third-party bike insurance has limited coverage.
 It only protects you, the policyholder, against the liabilities arising due to an accident to a person or damages to property.
 Since it is to ensure protection of a third party outside the contract of insurance, it is called third-party two-wheeler insurance cover.
-Now that you know how first-party insurance differs from third-party cover, let us understand why it is essential to purchase a first-party two-wheeler insurance online.

 Here are the differences: first party vs third party bike insurance vs comprehensive insurance plans.